Fear of the Ethiopian authorities is the most common reason for applying for protection.

 Many Ethiopians who have received a final rejection from UNE do not return to Ethiopia.
 This means that there are many families with children who develop a connection to Norway that forms the basis for a permit.
 Therefore, UNE considers many requests for reversals from Ethiopians who are still in Norway.

-You can read about the health problems that can form a basis for a permit and the type of documentation we require in our professional guide on health problems that form the basis for a residence permit.
+Which health problems can form the basis for a permit and what type of documentation we need, you can read about in our professional guide on health problems that form the basis for a residence permit.

-You can find general information about health services in Ethiopia in Landinfo's report Etiopia: helse – hiv/aids, tuberkulose og diabetes (Ethiopia: health – HIV/AIDS, tuberculosis and diabetes, in Norwegian only) (external page – PDF).
+General information about the healthcare provision in Ethiopia can be read in Landinfo's thematic note Ethiopia: health – HIV/AIDS, tuberculosis and diabetes (in Norwegian only) (external page – PDF).